Unico Connect

 • Most enterprise teams start with RAG because it is faster to ship, keeps data current, and grounds answers in sources you control.

-• Fine tuning is the right tool for behavior, not knowledge: consistent voice, strict formats, narrow specialized tasks, and latency at scale.
+• Fine tuning is the right tool for behavior, not knowledge, meaning consistent voice, strict formats, narrow specialized tasks, and latency at scale.

 • Agents are an orchestration layer, not an alternative to the other two.
 They plan, call tools, and recover from errors across steps.